quiqr/quiqr-book/content/docs/03-poppygo-cloud-services/02-pogoforms/pogoform-properties/_index.md

 weight: 20
 ---

-## Pogoform configuration properties
+## Quiqr Forms configuration properties

-The form configuration is located in the folder `poppygo/forms/`.
-You need a least `poppygo/forms/default.yml`
+The form configuration is located in the folder `quiqr/forms/`.
+You need a least `quiqr/forms/default.yml`

 ### Forms properties